 22. And the angel who conducted me said: "Understand, Isaiah": and I saw when He sent out the Twelve Apostles and ascended.]]]

-My note: this mini-gospel, probably inspired by Matthew's one, has Gnostic and Docetist elements.
+1. This mini-gospel, probably inspired by Matthew's one, has Gnostic and Docetist elements.

-The text was just meant to give hope, that God, through his Beloved, and despite their isolation in the highest heaven because of the hostility of angels & Satan in the lower heavens, would take action in order to save dead Jews.
+3. The text was just meant to give hope, that God, through his Beloved, and despite their assumed isolation in the highest heaven because of the hostility of angels & Satan in the lower heavens, would take action in order to save dead Jews.

 23. And I saw Him, and He was in the firmament, but He had not changed Himself into their form, and all the angels of the firmament [[[and the Satans]]] saw Him and they worshipped.